jackmiras-scaffolds/laravel-scaffold/README.md

 # Preface

-This project is Laravel REST API that runs over a Docker container, interactions with these containers are interface by a shell script called vessel.
+This project is Laravel REST API scaffold built to serve as a quick starting point for any Laravel REST API.
+This scaffold runs over a Docker container.
+Interactions with these containers are interface by a shell script called vessel.

 ## Docker